ConfettiFX/The-Forge/README.md

 ![Image of the Hardware Tessellation Unit test](https://github.com/ConfettiFX/The-Forge/blob/master/Screenshots/07_Hardware_Tessellation.PNG)

 # Examples
-There is also an example implementation of the Triangle Visibility Buffer as covered in various conference talks.
+There is an example implementation of the Triangle Visibility Buffer as covered in various conference talks (e.g. http://www.conffx.com/Visibility_Buffer_GDCE.pdf).

 ![Image of the BRDF Unit test](https://github.com/ConfettiFX/The-Forge/blob/master/Screenshots/Visibility_Buffer.png)

 # Releases / Maintenance
 Confetti will prepare releases when all the platforms are stable and running and push them to this GitHub repository.
 Up until a release, development will happen on internal servers.
 This is to sync up the console, mobile, macOS and PC versions of the source code.
-We are looking for people that can help us maintain the current and boot new platforms.
+We are looking for people that want to become platform maintainers for certain platforms.

 # Open-Source Libraries